-09 Apr VC Report: Cybersecurity VC Funding Strong And Steady In Second Quarter Of 2017
+09 Apr VC Report, Vol. 2, No. 2: Cybersecurity VC Funding Strong And Steady In Second Quarter Of 2017

 Menlo Park, Calif. – Jun.
 30, 2017

 Deal flow was strong and steady in Q2 2017.
 Notably, there was a significant number of deals with seed funding, indicating that cybersecurity remains an ever-growing industry with continuous potential for newcomers.